 The Australian Greens believe that:

-- The current level of population, population growth and the way we consume are outstripping environmental capacity.
+- The current level of population, population growth and the way we produce and consume are outstripping environmental capacity.
 Australia must contribute to achieving a globally sustainable population and encourage and support other nations to do the same.

 - Australia's population policy should be determined by its commitment to:

 - global and domestic social justice and equity, including women's rights;

 - decent wages and conditions for all workers.

 - Population policy should not be primarily driven by economic goals or to counter the effects of an ageing population.

 - Population policy should consider the geographical distribution of human settlements in addition to population size at the national level.